 Saint Davids – The City of Saints

-Whitesands Bay is believed to be the birthplace of Welsh patron Saint David and his mother, where the city gets its nickname “The City of Saints.”
+Whitesands Bay is believed to be the birthplace of Welsh patron Saint David and his mother, from which the city gets its nickname, “The City of Saints.”

 Swansea – Copperopolis